clarkhale/external-storage/iscsi/targetd/README.md

-# iscsi provisioner
+# iSCSI-targetd provisioner

-iscsi provisioner is a out of tree provisioner for iSCSI storage for Kubernetes and OpenShift.
+iSCSI-targetd provisioner is an out of tree provisioner for iSCSI storage for Kubernetes and OpenShift.
 The provisioniner uses the API provided by [targetd](https://github.com/open-iscsi/targetd) to create and export iSCSI storage on a remote server.

 ## Prerequisites

-iscsi provisioner has the following prerequisistes:
+iSCSI-targetd provisioner has the following prerequisistes:

 1. an iSCSI server managed by `targetd`
 2. all the openshift nodes correclty configured to communicate with the iSCSI server
-3. sufficient disk space available as LVM2 volume group (vg are the only supported backing storage at the momment)
+3. sufficient disk space available as LVM2 volume group (thinly provisioned volumes are also supported and can be used to alleviate this requirement)

 ## How it works

-when a pvc request is issued for an iscsi provisioner controlled storage class the following happens:
+When a pvc request is issued for an iscsi provisioner controlled storage class the following happens:

 1. a new volume in the configured volume group is created, the size of